2025 White Oak Acorn Collection Kicks Off October 15th in Tennessee

 (615) 883-3832

-The Tennessee Forestry Association (TFA), in partnership with the Tennessee Department of Agriculture Division of Forestry (TDF) and University of Tennessee Institute of Agriculture (UTIA) Extension, invites landowners, civic organizations, school groups, and citizens across the state to participate in this year’s White Oak Acorn Collection, running October 15 through November 15, 2025.
+Tennessee Forestry Association (TFA), Tennessee Department of Agriculture Division of Forestry (TDF) and University of Tennessee Institute of Agriculture (UTIA) Extension, invites landowners, civic organizations, school groups, and citizens across the state to participate in this year’s White Oak Acorn Collection, running October 15 through November 15, 2025.

 White oak plays a vital role in Tennessee’s forests, economy, and wildlife habitat.
 This collaborative effort helps ensure the long-term sustainability of this important hardwood species by collecting viable acorns that will be grown into seedlings and planted throughout the state.